robotic-vision-lab/Progressive-Conditional-Generative-Adversarial-Network/README.md

-In three dimensions, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that facilitates the solution of computer vision tasks such as classification, segmentation, and reconstruction Automatically synthesizing 3D point clouds can aid many real-world applications by providing a source of potentially infinite amounts of diverse data.
+In three dimensions, synthetic data may take the form of meshes, voxels, or raw point clouds in order to learn a representation that facilitates the solution of computer vision tasks such as classification, segmentation, and reconstruction.
+Automatically synthesizing 3D point clouds can aid many real-world applications by providing a source of potentially infinite amounts of diverse data.